tajmone/pb-archives-test/tutorials/OOP-CONV/purebasic-oop-7.markdown

 The keyword `Members` is more complicated than the two previous ones.

 It begins by closing the `Structure` definition previously opened by `Methods`.
 Then it declares the **method table**, using the freshly-built structure (as its type).
 For the moment this table is empty; it will be filled up a the end of `Method : EndMethod` statement.
-I’ll be discussing this further on ([I can’t wait!](#endmethod-keyword)).
+I’ll be discussing this further on ([I can’t wait!][EndMethod keyword]).

 Finally `Members` ends by opening the `Structure` declaration which defines the object’s members.
 In first position — as expected — we find the pointer to the *method table* (i.e.: to the variable just mentioned above).
 Its assignment will be done later, by the Constructor.
 Then follows another pointer, which will contain the address of the object itself.
-I shall explain later the reasons for this new member ([no, now!](#admonition-on-object-being-a-pointer)).
+I shall explain later the reasons for this new member ([no, now!]).

 !comment( TODO: SENTENCE BELOW NEEDS CHECKING )